theprocoderpranav/Nevinet-Project/README.md

-This project contains the .onnx file that was used for the Expo App created online, and also contains the model training python file, specified with model weights and dataset links.
-The model Pytorch file (.pth) file has been added and can be used with the correct model defintion (specified in the script).
+This project contains the .onnx file that was used for the Expo App created online, specified with model weights.
 However, the dataset cannot be directly added to GitHub.